spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-replace-spryker-module-dependencies.md

 2. Check that Composer has removed the modules that needed the replacement from the directory.
 3. Connect the module with your new functionality.

-## Setting up a connection with the new functionality
+## Set up a connection with the new functionality

 Now that we have replaced a core module with a different module, we need to connect the rest of the OS to this new module.